Rules

 Note

-If your arguments will have characters that could be seen as part of a URL (?, /, :, &, @, etc.), you will need to wrap the argument in the encodeURIComponent(arg) method.
+URLs only take ASCII characters.
+If your values have spaces or characters such as (?, /, :, &, @, etc.), you will need to wrap the argument in the encodeURIComponent(arg) method.
 Example:

 var x = JSON.parse(_http.get('http://localhost/liveforms/database/query/<DataSourceName>/<QueryName>?arg1='